 Design your course outline

 You want to create the impression that you have the right tutoring qualification.
-Thus it is important to design the outline as simple as possible.
+Thus it is important to design the outline as simply as possible.
 The outline must adequately convey the gist of the course and the contents in simple language.

-Learn IT skills to communicate better
+Learn basic IT skills if possible

 Since your course will be taught on the internet, you may require some basic IT skills.
 Basic skills like making a Powerpoint presentation online, sharing course materials, and designing and interpreting spreadsheets, among others, are pertinent to e-teaching.